About Us Contact Shop

-4 Simple Steps for a Minimalist Wardrobe
+4 Simple Steps to a Minimalist Closet: How to Minimize Your Wardrobe

-I’ve moved between three states within the last year and every time it caused me to look over my wardrobe and question if what I had was worth it.
-The closet cleanse I went through started in California and I realized how many things were just a huge waste of space.
-I never wore certain pieces and they took up too much room in my suitcase.
+The closet cleanse I went through started in California,fd and I realized how many things were just a huge waste of space.
+I never wore certain pieces and they took up too much room in my suitcase and boxes.

-And through the last two moves, I was able to look through what I wore and see if it was seasonally fit (I moved to a four seasoned location, so this was something I really had to think about… yeah, Southern California wasn’t helping me out here).
+And through the last two moves, I was able to look through what I wore and see if it was seasonally fit.
+I moved to a four seasoned location, so this was something I really had to think about (yeah, Southern California wasn’t helping me out here).

-1. My Go-To
+1. My Go-To‘s

-Usually, if you wear certain pieces a lot, “your go-to,” you’ll want to note down that they’re usually comfortable pieces that fit you right and probably make you feel more confident when going out.
+If you wear certain pieces a lot, your “go-to’s,” you’ll wanna note that they’re usually comfortable pieces that fit you right and probably make you feel more confident when going out.
 This usually defines your style.
-Once you’ve decided that, do not put it in your closet just yet.
-Keep it out, there’s one last step you need to do with them.

 2. Sometimes

-Your ‘sometimes’ are pieces that you occasionally look at and have the urge to wear on any random day.
+Your “sometimes” category is made up of pieces that you occasionally look at and have the urge to wear on any random day.
 They’re not frequent days and that may be for a few reasons.
-Perhaps they’re not as comfortable, you don’t always have an occasion to wear them, or you’re not sure what to pair them with.
-Put that into a neat pile, so you can sort through them at the end.
-This will be a part of the step I’m leading up to.

 3. Never